1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 vitruvian_man_icon Humanism

-The secular tendencies of the Ars Nova were brought to flower with a cultural movement known as Humanism: focusing on life on earth rather than afterlife, self-realization through reason and rejection of supernaturalism.
-It was also a cultural movement which revived ancient Greek and Roman philosophy and art while moving away from the traditions and dogma of the Roman Catholic Church.
+The secular tendencies of the Ars Nova flourished in Humanism, a cultural movement that prioritized earthly life, self-realization through reason, and the rejection of supernaturalism.
+Humanism also reached across time, space and cultures by reviving ancient Greek and Roman philosophy and art.
+Humanism was a radical divergence from the traditions and dogma of the Roman Catholic Church.

-The creation of citizenry able to speak and write with eloquence and clarity and, thus, capable of engaging in the civic and cultural life of their communities, was a major objective of Humanism.
-This goal was fostered through study of the humanities: philosophy, grammar, rhetoric, history, poetry and music.
+Humanism aimed to create eloquence and clarity in speech and writing, enabling citizens to engage in civic and cultural life.
+This goal was fostered through studying the humanities: philosophy, grammar, rhetoric, history, poetry, and music.
 Five centuries later, this curriculum lives on in college liberal arts core requirements.

 Holy Roman Empire Map | The Holy Roman Empire at its greatest size during the Hohenstaufen dynasty (1155-1268) | Wikimedia Commons